Material-Blazor/CompressedStaticFiles.AspNet/README.md

 - We wanted to update to the currently supported version of .NET;
 - To make some refinements that were to our taste; and
-- To add MSBuild code to the [example CSPROJ file](https://github.com/Material-Blazor/CompressedStaticFiles.AspNet/blob/main/CompressedStaticFiles.Example/CompressedStaticFiles.Example.csproj#L37) to build Brotli and Gzip compressed CSS and JS files, using a method contributed by [SQL-MisterMagoo](https://github.com/SQL-MisterMagoo).
+- To add MSBuild code to the [example CSPROJ file](https://github.com/Material-Blazor/CompressedStaticFiles.AspNet/blob/main/CompressedStaticFiles.Example/CompressedStaticFiles.Example.csproj#L13) to build Brotli and Gzip compressed CSS and JS files.